Bing Ads

 4. Save Lives

 CPR can double or even triple someone’s chances of survival during a cardiac arrest.
-Knowing how to perform CPR could mean the difference between life and death in an emergency, especially when you call 911 and need to assist the emergency team in saving someone’s live before it’s too late.
+Knowing how to perform CPR could mean the difference between life and death in an emergency, especially when you call 911 and need to assist the emergency team in saving someone’s life before it’s too late.

 Perks of Being CPR Certified as An Adult